makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 * The Stability Fee will only increase by a maximum of 1% for months 7-12 from migration so long as none of the 'Exceptional Conditions' listed below are met.

 #### Exceptional Conditions
-* The difference in Stability Fee between INST-ETH-NEXO and ETH-A is more than X.
-* The difference in Stability Fee between INST-WBTC-NEXO and WBTC-A is more than X.
 * The total debt from PSM vault types is less than half of the combined debt of INST-ETH-NEXO and INST-WBTC-NEXO.

 #### Links and Comments